 As soon as the battery voltage falls below the set threshold level, the left transistor is no longer able to conduct.

-This situation instantly triggers the right hand side transistor, switching ON the LED.
+This situation instantly switches ON the right hand side transistor, enabling the LED to illuminate.

 The LED switches ON and provides the required indications of a low battery warning.